Find Us

-To achieve security, enterprises work with IAM systems that deploy multi-factor authentication (MFA).
-Mfa allows businesses to verify their employees’ identities when they login to corporate apps.
+To achieve security, enterprises work with IAM systems that deploy multi-factor authentication (MFA) or simply two-factor auhtnetication (2FA).
+MFA allows businesses to verify their employees’ identities when they login to corporate apps.

 While MFA is key to security, companies should avoid using methods that require employees to use their phones.